NovemForxuz/ClientRegister/README.md

 # ClientRegister

-An android application for clients to register thier sessions.
+Intership project: An android application for clients to register thier sessions.
 Provides real-time updates on visitor management system as clients register their session.